AdipoGen Life Sciences

 Purity Chemicals ≥98% (HPLC)

-Appearance White to off-white solid.
+Appearance White to off-white powder.

 Solubility Soluble in DMSO (20mg/ml), 100% ethanol (20mg/ml), methanol, acetone, ether or dimethylformamide; almost insoluble in aqueous buffers.